A Generative Art Collection by Rachel

 For years, my lens was focused on the quiet, sprawling networks of the natural world.
 I followed the intricate paths of mycelium and the patient branching of river deltas, finding beauty in systems that grow, connect, and thrive.
 I was a witness, documenting the elegant logic of the earth.

 But what happens when the landscape is concrete?
-What connects us in the ecosystems we build for ourselves?
+What connects us in an ecosystem where we build boxes for ourselves?

 Moving from the country to the city, I traded my camera for code.
-The fundamental questions remained the same, but the tools were new.
-Instead of capturing existing networks, I wanted to grow them myself.
-I found my new subject in the hidden arteries of the metropolis: the subway.
+You can take the girl out of the wild, but not the wild out of the girl.
+The fundamental questions that drove me to the camera remained the same when experimenting with code.
+The tools were new, the vision remained true.
+Instead of capturing existing networks, I wanted to build them myself.

 Each generative piece in this collection explores these themes.
-The algorithm treats the canvas as a living system, where skylines emerge from simple rules and subway lines trace the pulse of an unseen population.
+Big cities, small towns.
+The algorithm treats the canvas as a living system, where skylines emerge from simple rules and subways trace the pulse of an unseen population.
 The code doesn't just draw a city; it gives birth to one, complete with its own history, rhythm, and logic of connection.

 Born in Vietnam, raised across Costa Rica and the US, I've spent years investigating the systems that make life flourish.
-Photography taught me to witness these networks; code lets me grow them.
-Same questions, new tools.
+Photography taught me to witness these networks; code lets me create them.

 This work continues my journey from documenting natural ecosystems to creating digital ones.
-Cities and mycelium aren't opposites—they're parallel networks sharing the same logic of emergence, flow, and resilience.
+Cameras and coding aren't opposites—they're parallel tools showing the same logic of emergence, flow, and resilience.

 This art is a living system, and its future should be too.
 Inspired by community-driven platforms, this project uses engagement to determine its final form.
 Your interest—your signals—will help shape the collection.